tlinnet/docker_relax/README.md

 This is to save time in the building phase.

 1. Image makes apt-get install of packages
-2. Install python packages with pip
+2. Install python packages with pip and conda
-3. Setup the user "developer" with sudo password: passwd
+3. Setup the user
 4. Setup NMRPipe and qMDD
 5. Setup Palmers software, Sparky and Analysis
 6. Setup mMass